Private Student Loans

 * Payments for TERI loans (only) are defined as on-time when they are received no later than the 15th day after the payment due date.

-** The SunTrust Union Federal Private Student Loan Program and the AAA Advantage Loan, funded by SunTrust, require 36 on-time payments, not 48
+** The SunTrust Union Federal Private Student Loan Program and the AAA Advantage Loan, funded by SunTrust, require 36 on-time payments; The Custom Choice Loan and Graduate Business School Loan require not 36 or 48 on-time payments, as set forth in your Credit Agreement; Private Student Loan Consolidation requires 48 on-time payments.

-*** Requirement ONLY for SunTrust Custom Choice, Graduate Business, Union Federal, AAA Advantage and Private Consolidation loans
+*** Requirement ONLY for SunTrust Custom Choice, Graduate Business, Union Federal, AAA Advantage and Private Consolidation loans, as set forth in your Credit Agreement.

 If the student borrower has made all of the required on-time payments and is eligible to apply to have a cosigner released, what happens next?